MicahNE/ForecastApp/README.md

 Forecast utilizes Python, PyQt5, and MySQL to give you an enjoyable experience when managing your dates and tasks.'

 To install the requirements please use the provided requirements.txt to esure you get the correct libraries.
-The command o install the requirements should be as follows:
+The command to install the requirements should be as follows:

 #pip install -r requirements.txt